Paul Burkert's Attorney Says Deadly Shooting Outside Pat's Steaks Was Self-Defense

 “He finally got a hold of his gun and shot one time.
 He doesn’t know where he hit him,” Peruto says.
 “He fled, made it to 10th Street, saw a cop and flagged him down.”

 Burkert faces murder, conspiracy, and firearms charges.
 On Wednesday, Philadelphia Police charged Jaime Frick with murder in relation to the shooting.
-Authorities confirm to CBS3 Frick is Burkert’s girlfriend.MORE NEWS: Fraudulent Claims For Unemployment Benefits On Rise In Pennsylvania Due To Data Breaches
+Authorities confirm to CBS3 Frick is Burkert’s girlfriend.MORE NEWS: Firefighters Rescue 3 People From 2-Alarm House Fire In Reading

 The Padro family was unavailable for comment Wednesday.